-The Waterloo Digital Library (WDL) is an online repository used for sharing select items from the special and archival collections held by the University of Waterloo Library (Library).
+The Waterloo Digital Library (WDL) is an online repository used for sharing select items from Special Collections & Archives (SCA) at the University of Waterloo Library (Library).
 Items available on the site have been shared to improve access for reference and research purposes to on- and off-site researchers.